-To characterize the integrin expression pattern of control and CD44 knockdown cells, an α/β Integrin-mediated Cell Adhesion Array Combo Kit (ECM532, EMD Millipore) was used, in which antibodies specific for a particular integrin subunit or heterodimer are immobilized onto microtiter wells.
-Cells were non-enzymatically harvested by incubation in 5 mM EDTA for 20 m, then incubated on microtiter plates for 2 h in serum-free medium.
-Non-adherent cells were gently washed off, and the number of cells was quantified with a colorimetric readout per manufacturer's instructions.
-Each integrin subunit or heterodimer antibody was assayed in duplicate wells, and the experiment was repeated three times.
+To characterize the integrin expression pattern of control and CD44 knockdown cells, an α/β Integrin-Mediated Cell Adhesion Array Combo Kit (ECM532; EMD Millipore) was used, in which antibodies specific for a particular integrin subunit or heterodimer are immobilized onto microtiter wells.
+Cells were nonenzymatically harvested by incubation in 5 mmol/L EDTA for 20 minutes, then incubated on microtiter plates for 2 hours in serum-free medium.
+Nonadherent cells were gently washed off, and the number of cells was quantified with a colorimetric readout per the manufacturer's instructions.
+Each integrin subunit or heterodimer antibody was assayed in duplicate wells, and the experiment was repeated 3 times.
 The specificity of each antibody was verified, and published accounts of the antibody clones (20, 21) used differed slightly from the kit description; these literature-validated antibody specificities are reported here.